abriqqi.com

 No veo la tele por la noche — I don’t watch TV at night

-You can also change these expressions to plural to emphasize the frequency.
+You can also change these expressions into plural in order to emphasize frequency.

 Por las mañanas tomo mucho café — In the mornings I drink much coffee